mshutov/mshutov.github.io/_posts/2018-09-23-try-spring-boot.md

 In Heroku dashboard you will notice that your commit triggered build (maybe you will have to wait 20-30 seconds).
 After all activity finished in **Activity** tab you can **Open app** again and see changed output.

 As you can see we were able to create simple app working in a cloud that you can change and see results.
 And you can do that even without PC.

+In [next post]({% post_url 2018-09-27-add-services-to-store-translations-in-memory %}) we will add simple functionality to this app - ability to work as a dictionary.